aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 They also recognize a third category of ideas they call "Composed", which "combine several Complex ideas for a short moment" @knoll2006pegasus, effectively corresponding with propositions, such as the meaning of the sentence: "the car drives on the street".

-Every idea, they assert, can have a concrete representaiton as: an entity, an action or a property; corresponding to a noun, a verb or an adjective/adverb respectively, in most natural languages.
+Every idea, they assert, can have a concrete representation as: an entity, an action or a property; corresponding to a noun, a verb or an adjective/adverb respectively, in most natural languages.

 The authors then describe a formalism they call "the idea notation" to express concepts and thoughts in this framework, and to perform automatic computations on them.